adamclasic/re-former/README.md

 Clone the repository and follow the steps.

-$ git clone git@github.com:adamclasic/re-former.git
+- $ git clone git@github.com:adamclasic/re-former.git
-$ cd into the folder
+- $ cd into the folder
-$ bundle install
+- $ bundle install
-$ rails console
+- $ rails server
-play around with different commands to see it in action
+- fill out the form and play around with the project

 <!-- CONTACT -->
 ## Authors